-- a.
-What designated and informal recreational opportunities are in the immediate vicinity? [help] - b.
+a.
+What designated and informal recreational opportunities are in the immediate vicinity? [help]

+b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]
+If so, describe. [help] N/A- logging for future utility project.

+c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help] N/A- logging for future utility project.